There is no escape from blue light. It really is everywhere, most notably, it is part of the spectrum that makes the white light that our sun emits.

 Fluorescent and LED light bulbs also give off blue light.
 And while the emitted blue light would be of less concern during the day, it can be very disruptive at night.

 Before the invention of electricity, humans were exposed mainly to natural light from the sun.
-As soon as the sunset, people tended to go to bed, or, at most, enjoy some evening hours with candlelight or an oil lamp, none of which would cause any harm to the eyesight (unless of course, someone would insist on reading for hours with such poor lighting).
+As soon as the sun would set, people tended to go to bed, or, at most, enjoy some evening hours with candlelight or an oil lamp, none of which would cause any harm to the eyesight (unless of course, someone would insist on reading for hours with such poor lighting).

 What Does Blue Light Do to Your Eyes?